petar/GoReverseProxy/README.md

 	make
 	make install

-There is an example config file in the subdirectory {reverseproxy} which is simple and self-explanatory.
+There is an example config file in the subdirectory `reverseproxy` which is simple and self-explanatory.

 ## About